 The push-pull trains cars will substantially increase peak-hour capacity and allow the withdrawal of life-expired stock.
 The stainless steel cars will be similar to vehicles being supplied to New Jersey Transit, with up to 142 seats and a crush-load capacity of 200 passengers.

-The vehicle profile will be suitable for use through the restricted profile Mount Royal tunnel, enabling the cars to be operated across the entire five-route AMT network.
-At least 32 vehicles will be assigned to the new Train de l'Est line which will serve eastern Montréal and Repentigny-Mascouche.
+The vehicle profile will be suitable for use through the restricted profile Mout Royal tunnel, enabling the cars to be operated across the entire five-route AMT network.
+At least 32 vehicles will be assigned to the new Train de l’Est line which will serve eastern Montréal and Repentigny-Mascouche.

 AMT, Aéroports de Montréal, the city of Montréal and the federal and provincial departments of transportation are studying the feasibility of a tram-train linking the city centre with West Island and Pierre Elliott Trudeau International Airport.